vermaritt/Transfer-Mechanics/README.md

 Gets called when a player catches an weapon.
 ```

+##### Use the Demo script to know more about the functioning

 ### Bugs/Glitches

-If you get any please create an issue in this repository.
+If you get any create an issue in this repository.

 ### Development Log

-`     • Created tfrmech.inc
+`     • Created tfrmech.inc`